rashien3/ip/README.md

 Prerequisites: JDK 11

+1. Open the command line.
+1. Locate where your ip.jar file is.
+Navigate to the file location using the command `cd [file location]`.
-1. Double click the `Duchess.java` file.
-A CLI should open, and your save file should be automatically loaded from "C://Documents/Duke/ip/data.txt".
+1. Enter the command `java -jar ip.jar`.
+The program should run and your save file should be automatically loaded from `~/Documents/Duke/ip/data.txt`.
 Otherwise, the directory and data.txt file will be automatically created.
 1. Type the command in the CLI and press Enter to execute it. e.g. typing `list` and pressing Enter will list out all the tasks.
 Here are the commands you can try:
     * `list` : prints all current tasks